ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ### Inspector Parameters

-  * **Movement Function:** This determines the type of movement used by the extender and can be one of the following options:
+ * **Movement Function:** This determines the type of movement used by the extender.
-   * **Nonlinear:**  Moves the head with a non-linear drift movement.
-   * **LinearDirect:** Moves the headset in a direct linear movement.
  * **Additional Movement Enabled:** This is the a public variable to enable the additional movement.
 This can be used in other scripts to toggle the `[CameraRig]` movement.
  * **Additional Movement Enabled On Button Press:** This configures the controls of the RoomExtender.
 If this is true then the touchpad needs to be pressed to enable it.
 If this is false then it is disabled by pressing the touchpad.
  * **Additional Movement Multiplier:** This is the factor by which movement at the edge of the circle is amplified.
 0 is no movement of the `[CameraRig]`.
 Higher values simulate a bigger play area but may be too uncomfortable.
  * **Head Zone Radius:** This is the size of the circle in which the playArea is not moved and everything is normal.
 If it is to low it becomes uncomfortable when crouching.
  * **Debug Transform:** This transform visualises the circle around the user where the `[CameraRig]` is not moved.
 In the demo scene this is a cylinder at floor level.
 Remember to turn of collisions.

+### Class Variables

+ * `public enum MovementFunction` - Movement methods.
+  * `Nonlinear` - Moves the head with a non-linear drift movement.
+  * `LinearDirect` - Moves the headset in a direct linear movement.

 ### Example